Dental Veneers in Hamilton

 How Does the Process Work?

-You’ll typically need about three appointments with your dentist at Century Stone Dental to conclude this type of treatment.
-First, you’ll have a consultation with the dentist to talk about the final look you’re trying to achieve with your smile.
+You'll typically need about three appointments with your dentist at Century Stone Dental to conclude this type of treatment.
+First, you'll have a dental veneer consultation with the dentist to talk about the final look you're trying to achieve with your smile.
+We can also discuss payment and dental insurance options if you need.
 The dentist may need to take x-rays and impressions of your mouth to generate a treatment plan.
-You’ll discuss your treatment plan and make sure you know what to expect while the work is being performed.
+You'll discuss your treatment plan and make sure you know what to expect while the work is being performed, as well as decide on what type of dental veneers are best for you - either composite resin or porcelain veneers.

 Next, the surface of your tooth needs to be prepped for the veneer.
-You’ll get a local anesthetic for this step as it can be uncomfortable.
+You'll get a local anesthetic for this step as it can be uncomfortable.
+Some patients experience temporary sensitivity with the layer of enamel removed.
 After the top layers of the tooth are removed, your dentist will make a set of molds for your teeth.
-These molds will then be sent out to a lab where your veneers will be custom-made to the exact specifications of your teeth.
+These molds will then be sent out to a lab to create custom veneers to the exact specifications of your teeth.

 It usually takes about 2 – 4 weeks for the material to come back from the lab.
-If this part of the process has left your smile looking particularly unsightly, temporary ones are often placed.
+If this part of the process has left your smile looking particularly unsightly, temporary veneers are often placed.
 Once your veneers arrive, your dentist will first make sure they fit onto the front of your teeth by repeatedly placing the veneer onto your teeth and then trimming it, so it fits just right.
+We ensure a perfect fit and a natural appearance before we place veneers over your real teeth.

-They don’t require any special care, just brush and floss as normal!
+They don’t require any special care, just brush and floss as you would your real teeth!
 This treatment will last anywhere from 7 to 15 years until the material needs to be replaced.

 There are some downsides you should know before you decide to go forward with this treatment.
-They can be quite expensive and are permanent.
-If they crack or chip, they cannot be repaired; you will need to get a full replacement.
-You might also notice some tooth sensitivity since part of the enamel will have been removed.
+Dental veneers can be quite expensive and are permanent.
+If porcelain veneers crack or chip, they cannot be repaired; you will need to get a full replacement.
+Minor cracks or chips in composite resin veneers may be fixable, but more significant damage may require full replacement, as well.
+Some patients also notice some tooth sensitivity since part of the enamel will have been removed.

-For anyone who has a history of teeth grinding or jaw clenching or who has unhealthy teeth in general, this treatment is not recommended.
-Grinding or clenching could cause them to crack and damage the underlying tooth even further.
+For anyone who has a history of teeth grinding or jaw clenching or who has unhealthy teeth in general, dental veneers are not recommended.
+Grinding or clenching could cause a veneer to crack and damage the underlying natural tooth even further.

-Call 905-545-4833 or email us at [email protected] and one of our staff members will be able to answer any questions you may have about our services.
+Call 905-545-4833 or email us and one of our staff members will be able to answer any questions you may have about any of our services, including getting dental veneers in Hamilton.
+We look forward to helping you with composite resin or porcelain veneers!

 SPEAK TO YOUR DENTIST ABOUT THIS PROCEDURE TODAY!